apache/spark/docs/running-on-yarn.md

   <td><code>spark.yarn.historyServer.address</code></td>
   <td>(none)</td>
   <td>
     The address of the Spark history server (i.e. host.com:18080).
 The address should not contain a scheme (http://).
 Defaults to not being set since the history server is an optional service.
 This address is given to the YARN ResourceManager when the Spark application finishes to link the application from the ResourceManager UI to the Spark history server UI.
+    For this property, YARN properties can be used as variables, and these are substituted by Spark at runtime.
+For eg, if the Spark history server runs on the same node as the YARN ResourceManager, it can be set to `${hadoopconf-yarn.resourcemanager.hostname}:18080`.
   </td>
 </tr>
 <tr>